ShinobuAmasaki/uint-fortran/README.md

 ## Forbid assignment of negative numbers

-By setting `-DHARDENED' to the environment variable FPM_FFLAGS and building, you can stop the program with `error stop` when a negative number is assigned.
+By setting `-DHARDENED` to the environment variable FPM_FFLAGS and building, you can stop the program with `error stop` when a negative number is assigned.

 This functionaity is implemented using preprocessor macros in `assignment_m.f90`.